forax/java-guide/guide/chapter04-numbers.md

 ```

 ### NaN
-Not a Number is very weird, because by definition, it's the number which is not equals to itself
+Not a Number is very weird, because by definition, it's the number which is not equal to itself

 Don't use == to test NaN, it will not work
 ```java